FDio/csit/docs/report/vpp_performance_tests/overview.rst

   - **L2BD** - L2 Bridge-Domain switched-forwarding of untagged Ethernet frames
      with MAC learning.

 Execution of performance tests takes time, especially the throughput discovery tests.
-Due to limited HW testbed resources available within FD.io labs hosted by Linux Foundation, the number of tests for NICs other than X520 (a.k.a.
+Due to limited HW testbed resources available within FD.io labs hosted by :abbr:`LF (Linux Foundation)`, the number of tests for NICs other than X520 (a.k.a.
 Niantic) has been limited to few baseline tests.
 CSIT team expect the HW testbed resources to grow over time, so that complete set of performance tests can be regularly and(or) continuously executed against all models of hardware present in FD.io labs.

 Performance Tests Naming
 ------------------------

 CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT |release-1|.

 The naming should be intuitive for majority of the tests.
 Complete description of CSIT test naming convention is provided on `CSIT test naming wiki
 <https://wiki.fd.io/view/CSIT/csit-test-naming>`_.

 Methodology: Multi-Core and Multi-Threading
 -------------------------------------------

 **Intel Hyper-Threading** - CSIT |release| performance tests are executed with SUT servers' Intel XEON processors configured in Intel Hyper-Threading Disabled mode (BIOS setting).
 This is the simplest configuration used to establish baseline single-thread single-core application packet processing and forwarding performance.
 Subsequent releases of CSIT will add performance tests with Intel Hyper-Threading Enabled (requires BIOS settings change and hard reboot of server).

 **Multi-core Tests** - CSIT |release| multi-core tests are executed in the following VPP thread and core configurations:

 #.
 1t1c - 1 VPP worker thread on 1 CPU physical core.
 #.
 2t2c - 2 VPP worker threads on 2 CPU physical cores.

 VPP worker threads are the data plane threads.
 VPP control thread is running on a separate non-isolated core together with other Linux processes.
 Note that in quite a few test cases running VPP workers on 2 physical cores hits the tested NIC I/O bandwidth or packets-per-second limit.

 Methodology: Packet Throughput
 ------------------------------

 Following values are measured and reported for packet throughput tests:

-- NDR binary search per RFC2544:
+- NDR binary search per :rfc:`2544`:

   - Packet rate: "RATE: <aggregate packet rate in packets-per-second> pps (2x <per direction packets-per-second>)"
   - Aggregate bandwidth: "BANDWIDTH: <aggregate bandwidth in Gigabits per second> Gbps (untagged)"

-- PDR binary search per RFC2544:
+- PDR binary search per :rfc:`2544`:

   - Packet rate: "RATE: <aggregate packet rate in packets-per-second> pps (2x
     <per direction packets-per-second>)"